Venezuela deports U.S. filmmaker accused of being spy

-CARACAS (Reuters) - Venezuela deported a U.S. filmmaker who had been arrested in April on accusations he was working as a spy for Washington and advising opposition student groups on how to destabilize the South American OPEC nation.
+MIAMI/CARACAS (Reuters) - Venezuela on Wednesday deported an American filmmaker who was arrested in April on accusations of spying for Washington and plotting with opposition student groups to destabilize the South American OPEC nation.

-“The gringo Timothy Hallet Tracy, who was captured while spying in our country, has been expelled,” Interior and Justice Minister Miguel Rodriguez Torres said on Twitter on Wednesday.
+“The gringo Timothy Hallet Tracy, who was captured while spying in our country, has been expelled,” Interior and Justice Minister Miguel Rodriguez Torres said on Twitter.

-Tracy’s lawyer, Daniel Rosales, said the charges against his client had been dropped, and that the 35-year-old filmmaker was put on a flight to Miami.
+The American’s lawyer, Daniel Rosales, said the charges against his client had been dropped, and the 35-year-old returned to the United States on a commercial flight to Miami.

+“It was a traumatic experience.
+He’s going to need some time,” his sister, Tiffany Klaasen, told Reuters, saying he was still trying to come to grips with his imprisonment.

+“We’re just really happy that my brother is back and safe,” she said by phone from her home in Grosse Pointe Farms, Michigan.

-The outcome of his case has been seen as a test of new Venezuelan President Nicolas Maduro’s intentions toward Washington following years of hostility from his predecessor, the late socialist leader Hugo Chavez.
+The outcome of the case was seen as a test of new Venezuelan President Nicolas Maduro’s intentions toward Washington following years of hostility from his predecessor, late socialist leader Hugo Chavez.

 Friends and relatives of Tracy, who was a director and producer at Los Angeles-based Freehold Productions, according to his LinkedIn profile, said he was making a documentary in Venezuela ahead of its April 14 presidential election.

-He was arrested 10 days after the vote as he tried to fly out of the country - amid a flurry of headline-grabbing accusations by the government that included a claim Washington was plotting to assassinate Maduro.
+He was arrested 10 days after the vote as he tried to fly out of the country - amid a flurry of headline-grabbing accusations by the government that included claims of assassination plots against Maduro from U.S. soil.

-Venezuelan authorities said intelligence agents had been tracking Tracy since late 2012 and had uncovered ample evidence that he was plotting with militant anti-government groups to provoke “civil war.”
+Venezuela said intelligence agents had been tracking Tracy since late 2012 and had uncovered ample evidence he was plotting with militant anti-government groups to provoke “civil war.”

+Klaasen said her brother was treated well while he was in jail.
+“We were in touch with him every day,” she said.
+“We never had any concerns about his safety.”

 Several dozen Venezuelan filmmakers had appealed for Tracy’s release.
 According to his LinkedIn profile, Tracy attended Georgetown University and his work included the “Madhouse” TV series about stock car racing for the History Channel.

-Obama’s comments on Tracy’s arrest, made during a trip to Latin America in early May, had infuriated Venezuela’s government and revived accusations of “imperialist meddling” that became routine during Chavez’s polarizing 14-year rule.
+Obama’s comments on Tracy’s arrest infuriated Venezuela’s government and revived accusations of “imperialist meddling” that became routine during Chavez’s polarizing 14-year rule.

 Maduro rebuffed Obama, describing his U.S. counterpart as “the grand chief of devils” and issuing a formal protest note.